Yuliang-Liu/Curve-Text-Detector/README.md

 # Requirement
 1. Clone this repository.
 ROOT is the directory where you clone.
-2. cd ROOT/caffe/  and use your own Makefile.config to compile.
+2. cd ROOT/caffe/  and use your own Makefile.config to compile (make all && make pycaffe).
 If you are using ubuntu 14.04, you may need to modify Makefile line 181 (hdf5_serial_hl hdf5_serial) to (hdf5 hdf5_hl).
 3. cd ROOT/lib make (based on python2)
 4. pip install shapely.
 (Enable computing polygon intersection.)